 - If you have studied at an institution outside of the US, you will need to have your foreign academic work evaluated by the International Education Research Foundation (IERF) or World Education Services (WES) for securing admission into the program.

 - IERF - Visit https://apply.ierf.org/ to create an online application requesting the "Detailed Report".
 The foreign evaluation fee is $165 (USD).
 When submitting your course work to IERF please make sure to indicate that you were referred by "CSU Los Angeles-Graduate Admissions" and that you would like to have the official agency copy of the evaluation report sent directly to CSU Los Angeles-Graduate Admissions.

 - WES - Visit http://www.wes.org/fees/evaltypes.asp to create an online application.
-You will need to order the course-by-course evaluation report.
-The cost is $160 for the WES Basic or $205 for the WES ICAP.
+You will need to order the course-by-course evaluation report through the WES ICAP.

 - For steps on how to submit your foreign academic records to these agencies, visit the Admissions and Recruitment page on IERF/WES.

 - Graduate Record Exam (GRE) score is NOT required (for the Electrical and Computer Engineering Program).
 However, the GRE score can be considered in the admission process and can also exempt graduate students from Graduate Writing Assessment Requirement (GWAR) UNIV 4000 if they have a score of 4 on the analytic writing portion of the GRE or GMAT.
 (For more information please visit the following website: WPE)